 Please note, as previously outlined the content of the related Ageing Support Units of Competency is not currently being revised, only the packaging of the qualification.
 Updates to Units of Competency will be undertaken in Phase Two of the project.

-SkillsIQ will be undertaking a number of key activities to engage community stakeholders and VET professionals as follows:
+SkillsIQ has undertaken a number of key activities to engage community stakeholders and VET professionals as follows:

 Monday 8 April 11am-12.00pm AEST - closed